I may be the only financial planner who aced organic chemistry

 A year or two later when she remarried, she introduced me to her new husband and brought him in to my office.
 From the get go, he was a challenge: a strong-willed surgeon who had always done-it-himself and from what I could see was not certain he wanted or needed my help.

 We worked together for a couple of years but we didn’t always see eye-to-eye.
 I could feel some tension in the relationship, and for a while I thought I was a goner.

 Rather than let fear rule the day, I took action.
 In our next meeting, I asked this surgeon one question, “What is important about money to you?”

 When I asked, I had no idea what he would say.
-His answer helped me to see that a physician’s perspective—their view of the world—is the key to what makes their personal finances “personal.
+His answer helped me to see how a physician’s perspective—their view of the world—is the key to what makes their personal finances “personal.

 Understanding this, I developed an approach that allowed us to work more closely together, a way for Mr. Surgeon to participate in the process and feel confident about decisions he would make with my guidance.
 Years later, he told me I “got into his head somehow” and he felt like I understood what he needed.
 It was a breakthrough for my practice, and a win for his family.

 He rewarded me by referring one of his partners who was married to a doctor in a different specialty, who referred one of his partners, who referred more young doctors in other practices.

 The last time I did the math, I could trace recent clients back through eight generations of referrals, going all the way back to the car dealer who saw my potential more than twenty years ago.